Meleh Sorkheh

-Meleh Sorkheh (مله سرخه, also known as Meleh Sūkhteh and Milleh Surkha) is a village in Razan Rural District, Zagheh District, Khorramabad County, Lorestan Province, Iran.
-At the 2006 census, its population was 27, in 7 families.
+Meleh Sorkheh (مله سرخه) (Note: Also known as Meleh Sūkhteh and Milleh Surkha) is a village in Razan Rural District of Zagheh District in Khorramabad County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 27 in seven households.
+The 2016 census measured the population of the village as 21 people in six households.